Best Golf Shoes For Wide Feet 2025

 It's no secret that wearing the golf shoe can have a significant impact on your golf game but, did you know that, according to research, wearing the wrong type of golf shoe can cause injury, with it being crucial that you find the right fit for when you head out on to the golf course.

-In this guide, we have listed some of the best models that fit that criteria, with other aspects of the shoe also being looked at.
+In this guide, we have listed some of the best models that fit the wide feet criteria above, with other aspects of the shoe also being looked at.
 These include grip, underfoot comfort, underfoot grip and how they look aesthetically.
-What's more, we also recommend taking a look at our guides on the best golf shoes for walking, the best golf shoes for plantar fascitiis and the most comfortable golf shoes
+What's more, we also recommend taking a look at our guides on the best golf shoes for walking, the best golf shoes for plantar fascitiis and the most comfortable golf shoes.

 The Quick List